Join the mathematics community for some exciting events this semester! Everyone is invited to participate.

 In this session you learn how to modify existing Desmos Activity Builder lessons and create your own.
 By the end of this session, you will create an exit ticket activity to use with your students.
 In addition, we will explore existing collections of activities and you will start curating your own collection of activities.

 Note: All sessions will be recorded.
 Please express your interest in attending on this google form.

 ** If you are unable to make the scheduled time please email email@example.com so that we can accommodate you and meet your needs. **

 Instructional Strategies to Promote Reasoning and Communication in Statistics

-Sidney Leigh Nataro, Lecturer of Statistics at Moravian College, will be giving a talk at the NCTM 2021 Virtual Meeting.
+Sidney Leigh Nataro, Lecturer of Statistics at Moravian University, will be giving a talk at the NCTM 2021 Virtual Meeting.
 More information to come.

 Date of Talk: May 1, 2021

 Description: Reasoning and communicating in statistics can be challenging for any student.
 For a variety of reasons, students are often unwilling to share their ideas in front of their peers as they are learning new concepts.
 The instructional strategies presented in this session will help all students to become better at communicating verbally and in writing about statistics concepts, leading to a culture of collaboration where mistakes are valued as part of the learning process.
 Come experience several instructional strategies based on the AP Statistics Course and Exam Description, including build the model solution, stand and talk, error analysis, and peer critique.